 Moving people and goods along rails and roads, across the water, and into the air, requires enormous amounts of energy.
 In the U.S., 29 percent of all the energy we consume is used for transportation.
-Transportation is also one of the most significant drivers of the country’s carbon emissions, making up 26 percent of total emissions.
+Transportation is also one of the most significant drivers of the country’s carbon emissions, making up about 34 percent of total emissions.

 To protect the health of our communities and economies and to reduce our greenhouse gas emissions, we need more efficient and sustainable fuels, as well as smarter, cleaner transportation systems.